pbinkley/rcb-manual/sections/13-the-recording-of-sound.md

+---
-CHAPTER XIII
+section: Chapter XIII

-THE RECORDING OF SOUND
+title: The Recording of Sound
+layout: narrative
+---

-Cost Levels of Sound Reproduction
+## Cost Levels of Sound Reproduction
-The forward drive of technology of-

-fers the prospect of a number of new pos- sibilities in the transmission of texts.
+{% include pagebreak.html canvas=345 %}The forward drive of technology offers the prospect of a number of new possibilities in the transmission of texts.
 Television may render long-distance reading a possibility.
-The transmission of fac- simile texts by radio is on the verge of practical realization.
-The direct record- ing of sound is already in use for research purposes, and is definitely superior to written reproduction in certain fields linguistics and music.
+The transmission of facsimile texts by radio is on the verge of practical realization.
+The direct recording of sound is already in use for research purposes, and is definitely superior to written reproduction in certain fields of linguistics and music.

-In general, the technology and cost relationships encountered in the reproduc- tion of sound follow the pattern of those encountered in the reproduction of texts.
+In general, the technology and cost relationships encountered in the reproduction of sound follow the pattern of those encountered in the reproduction of texts.

-In disc recording of sound, for in- stance, the disc area is most economically used if it is made to rotate at constant linear velocity.
+In disc recording of sound, for instance, the disc area is most economically used if it is made to rotate at constant linear velocity.
 The ordinary phonograph runs at a constant velocity in revolutions